 The man continues throwing bread.
 But he doesn't discriminate like the lady.
 He throws huge chunks to all equally.

 But the lady is still there, throwing-out her pieces of bread.
 She never stops.
 But I wish she would.
-All these damn birds are everywhere.
+These damn birds are everywhere.